UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/output_interpretation.md

 - `evenness.qzv`
 - `faith-pd.qzv`
 - `unweighted_unifrac.qzv`
+**Purpose:** Quantifies and compares microbial diversity within and between samples.

 **Interpretation:**
-- These three files have the same purpose of testing the diversity by comparing the difference between groups, but they use different statistic methods.
+- These three files have the same function but use different statistic methods.
 - `evenness.qzv`: Compares how evenly species are distributed across samples.
   - Look for **p-values** comparing different groups.
 - `faith-pd.qzv`: Similar to evenness but uses **phylogenetic diversity** instead of counts.